 Sulfites are chemicals that are in some foods, either naturally or as additives.
 It’s rare, but some people (about 1 in 100, according to the FDA) are sensitive to these compounds.
 Their reaction can range from mild to life-threatening.

-Although sulfites are no longer used on most fresh foods, they still can be found in a variety of cooked and processed foods.
-They also occur naturally in the process of making wine and beer.
+Sulfites aren’t used on most fresh foods, but they’re still in some cooked and processed ones.
+And they can also happen naturally in the process of making wine and beer.

-Avoiding foods that contain or are likely to contain sulfites is the only way to prevent a reaction.
-If you are sensitive to sulfites, be sure to read the labels on all food items.
-When eating out, ask the chef or server if sulfites are used or added to food before or during preparation.
+If you’re sensitive to them, you need to avoid them.
+Always check labels on all food packages.
+When you eat out, ask your chef or server if sulfites are used or added to food before or during preparation.

 Examples of foods that may contain sulfites include: